Prasar Bharati CEO on Public Broadcaster’s experience, challenges and future

 Public broadcasting in India is different of what you would see in the many other parts of the world and it has a few reasonsfor that.
 First is funding.
 If you look at BBC or NHK in Japan, the funding is not dependent on the govt of the day because you have a license fee and that license fee is collected from all the citizens who own TV sets or have access to TV and that’s how the public broadcaster is funded in these countries.
 So that is one model.
 Another model is the American model where there are grants that come from the federal govt but there are also funds that are raised locally and it’s a very decentralized architecture of public broadcasting in the US.
 Intrestingly in Canada their was a debate that may be public broadcasting should be completely ad free because why should the public broadcaster compete with the private broadcaster for the same ad revenue and then the funding for public broadcasting can come from some kind of corpus across private broadcasters.
 So that’s another model.

-In India we have a very different model for two reasons.
-One when Prasar Bharati got created in 1997, all the assets of the AIR and Doordarshan were transferred to this corporation.
-But it as not a corporation in the true sense.
-So corporates in India are come under Companies Act and this act defines whether you are a public undertaking whether you are a govt company whether you are a limited liability partnership etc. Prasar Bharati doesn’t come under the ambit of the companies act.
-So in that sense though it is a corporate it is not a corporate in true sense of any other corporate.
-So it’s a statutory autonomous body.
-Secondly when it was created in 1997, all of the employees of DD and AIR continued to remain employees of the GOI.
-So you have this hybrid model where the corporate isautonomous but everyone working within it are the employees of the govt.
-So it’s a very unique situation.
-What that also means Is that their salaries, pensions etc is funded from the govt.
-So if you take that aspect away , rest of the operations of the corporate are funded from the corporates activity.
-So in that sense we are very unique if I take away these wages and related expenses, all of my operational expenditure has to be funded by my revenue generation from commercial advertising and sponsorship and whatever other commercial activities I can undertake, which is a huge challenge because nowhere in the world does a public broadcaster sustains itself through advertising.
-In India we ended up doing it because of the unique model we have where operations have to be funded from our revenues.
+In India, we have a very different model for two reasons.
+First, when Prasar Bharati was created in 1997, all the assets of the AIR and Doordarshan were transferred to this corporation, but it is not a corporation in the true sense.
+Corporates in India come under Companies Act and this Act defines whether you are a public undertaking, whether you are a government company or whether you are a limited liability partnership etc. Prasar Bharati doesn’t come under the ambit of the Companies Act.
+So, it is not a corporate in true sense, it’s a statutory autonomous body.
+Secondly, when it was created in 1997, all of the employees of DD and AIR continued to remain employees of the Government of India.
+So we have this hybrid model where the corporate is autonomous but everyone working within it are the employees of the government.
+What this also means is that their salaries, pensions etc is funded from the government.
+So if you take away these wages and related expenses, all of the operational expenditure has to be funded by revenue generation from commercial advertising and sponsorship and whatever other commercial activities Prasar Bharati can undertake, which is a huge challenge because nowhere in the world does a public broadcaster sustains itself through advertising.
+In India, we ended up doing it because of the unique model we have where operations have to be funded from our revenues.

 Then there is a third component which is infrastructure which again is funded by the govt through a capital grant.
 Now why is that?
 To appreciate that you have to understand the complexities of India.
 India is 1.3 billion democracy, has huge diversity; geographic, social, cultural and so on.
 No public broadcaster produces content in 100s of languages.
 AIR and DD do that.
 So there cannot be any model that is comparable in the world, anywhere.
 When there are languages, if you are familiar with the languages, you probably would not have heard of the languages.
 To give you a few ex; Garo, Khasi, which are from the North east, Gojri and Dogri from Jammu Kashmir and so on.
 Then there are all the dialects from the heartland of forest regions of Chattisgarh, Jharkhand and so on.
 These are dialectsand languages some of them probably don’t even have a script and there are very few speakers with the radio or TV skills.
 But we produce content in these languages and we have to service citizens who live in these regions.
 And no private sector will ever find a business model viable to ever go into those parts of the country.
 So that is a unique challenge.
 Hence, infrastructure continues to be funded by the govt.